Neighbors 2: Sorority Rising

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This indicates the protagonist's commitment to After a massive party threatens their home sale, Mac and Kelly make the active choice to go to war with Kappa Nu.
 They call the police and declare: "It's on."
 This choice launches them into direct conflict and the new world of all-out warfare., moving from reaction to action.

 At 45 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat False victory: Mac and Kelly successfully create a rift between Shelby and her sorority sisters by exploiting her insecurity about being used.
+Notably, this crucial beat False victory: Mac and Kelly successfully create a rift between Shelby and her sorority sisters by exploiting her insecurity about being used.
 Shelby quits Kappa Nu and the house seems ready to fall apart.
 The Radners believe they've won, but the stakes are about to reverse., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 67 minutes (73% through) represents the emotional nadir.
 Here, The home sale falls through when the buyers witness the chaos.
 Mac and Kelly's dream of escaping and moving forward dies.
 They sit in devastation, realizing they've lost everything—their sale, their dignity, and nearly their marriage.
-Their old life is truly dead., illustrates the protagonist at their lowest point.
+Their old life is truly dead., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 72 minutes initiates the final act resolution at 79% of the runtime.
 Mac and Kelly have a breakthrough: instead of fighting the sorority, they should help them while protecting themselves.
 They realize Kappa Nu is violating housing codes by operating as a sorority.
 Armed with this knowledge and a new perspective, they devise a plan that serves everyone., demonstrating the transformation achieved throughout the journey.